A Simple Guide to Burgundy Wine (with Maps)

 “Premier Cru” wines are from special vineyard areas within a village.
 These bits of vineyard are called “climats” (clee-mats) and produce wines that are a bit more intense than the regular old Village wines!
-This might be because of the type of soil, the way the vineyard faces the morning sun, longer aging in oak or a myriad of other reasons.
+This might be because of the type of soil, the way the vineyard faces the morning sun, longer aging in oak, or a myriad of other reasons.
 Premier Crus are still affordable and make marvelous food wines.
-The label will say “Premier Cru” or “1er Cru”.
+The label will say “Premier Cru” or “1er Cru.”

 Grand Cru Burgundy

-And finally, the big daddies of Bourgogne – the “Grand Cru” with famous names like Romanée Conti, La Tâche, Montrachet and the label will proudly proclaim their status!
+And finally, the big daddies of Bourgogne – the “Grand Cru” with famous names like Romanée Conti, La Tâche, Montrachet, etc., and a label that will proudly proclaim the “Grand Cru” status!
 Although they account for just over 1% of Burgundy’s annual production, these are the wines for which people are willing to pay top dollar.
-Bold, powerful, complex and made for cellaring, these are the epitome of both Pinot Noir and Chardonnay.
+Bold, powerful, complex and made for cellaring, they are the epitome of both Pinot Noir and Chardonnay.
 There are a total of 33 Grand Cru vineyards in Burgundy – some are just inches away from a Premier Cru vineyard.

-The most important thing I ever learned about Burgundy is that there are always exceptions to every rule – and here’s one: Remember the levels of wine that apply to Burgundy?
-Well they don’t in Chablis.
-The area known for zesty Chardonnay has its very own ranking system.Hilarie Larson
+The most important thing I ever learned about Burgundy is that there are always exceptions to every rule – and here’s one: Remember the classifications of wine that apply to Burgundy?
+Well they don’t apply in Chablis.
+The area known for zesty Chardonnay has its very own ranking system.

 Chablis Classification System

-Petit Chablis Produced from grapes grown surrounding the village, which are higher in acidity and have lots of light citrus character.
-These are wonderful when drunk young so look for recent vintages.
+Petit Chablis: Produced from grapes grown surrounding the village, which are higher in acidity and have lots of light citrus character.
+These are wonderful when drunk young, so look for recent vintages.

-Chablis These wines are a bit rounder and more minerally with grapes sourced from the limestone slopes near the village of Chablis.
+Chablis: These wines are a bit rounder and more minerally with grapes sourced from the limestone slopes near the village of Chablis.
 The majority of the wines we see on our local shelves are in this category.